rdunlop/unicycling-convention-guide/_event_guides/muni.md

 # Muni

+## Before the competition

+* A muni course assistant (or director's designee) must ensure by riding a mountain bike or unicycle or walk the entire course from start to finish and ensure that the course is ready and unambiguous for whomever is racing it (e.g. for an average 8-yr old), if it is a "beginner" course.

+## Other considerations

 * Do you have garbage bags/cans for garbage (lunches)

 * Have you set up the course to be sufficiently long?